UI and UX mean in digital age

 User-centered design

 When it comes to user-centered design, design teams also make users part of the design process through research and design strategies.
-The objective is to use various design techniques thereby creating highly accessible and usable products for users.
-In UCD, the spotlight is on the entire user experience that requires long-term user evaluation and monitoring.
+The objective is to use various design techniques, thereby creating highly accessible and usable products for users.
+In UCD, the spotlight is on the entire user experience, which requires long-term user evaluation and monitoring.

 Data-driven design